Line managers provide a crucial link between an employee and health and safety practice in the workplace.

 While we have written about ways to create a safe working environment which included having open discussions about health and safety at work, increasing employee engagement is a vital aspect of promoting safe practices.

-Combining the promotion of health and safety with an increased engagement in the process from employees will create a far better working environment.
+Combining the promotion of health and safety with increased engagement in the process from employees will create a far better working environment.

 Identifying Specific Employee Issues

-Finally line managers have a specific responsibility to identify issues that an employee may be experiencing.
+Finally, line managers have a specific responsibility to identify issues that an employee may be experiencing.

 While you don’t have to be a mind reader and you can only pick up on what a staff member tells you or what you observe, a line manager should be able to act on concerns raised by employees in the workplace.
-This can be unsafe working conditions or it can relate to stress and mental health of a particular person.
+This can be unsafe working conditions, or it can relate to stress and the mental health of a particular person.

-Identifying these specific issues to individuals in your team and tailoring ways to address them will not only help that employee and keep them safe but it will enhance the overall performance of the business.
+Identifying these specific issues to individuals in your team and tailoring ways to address them will not only help that employee and keep them safe, but it will enhance the overall performance of the business.

 Line Managers and Health and Safety